ASCIIcat/ASCIIcat/README.md

 # Hey 👋 I'm Adi

+> *I specialize in solving problems I didn't create.*

+Welcome to my little corner of GitHub.

+Most of what you'll find here started with one of the following:
+- "I wonder if..."
+- "There has to be a better way..."
+- "This annoyed me enough that I built something."
+- "Well... now it's 2am."

 I'm a full-stack developer who enjoys turning weird ideas into working software.

-Most of my time is spent somewhere between Laravel, JavaScript, Docker, and AWS, although I have a habit of wandering off into game development, automation, and whatever shiny side project caught my attention this week.
+Most days that means Laravel, PHP, JavaScript, Docker and AWS.
+The rest of the time you'll probably find me wandering off into game development, automation, UI design, or whatever shiny rabbit hole caught my attention this week.

-## Currently
+## 🌱 Current Side Quests

 - 🔨 Rebuilding a company website
-- 🎮 Experimenting with Unity mobile games
+- 🎮 Experimenting with Unity
-- 📖 Learning more about UI/UX design
+- 🎨 Learning more about UI/UX
-- ☕ Probably drinking coffee
+- ☕ Consuming an unreasonable amount of coffee

-### Current interests
+## 🧰 Things I Enjoy Breaking (and Eventually Fixing)

 - 🐘 Laravel & PHP
 - ⚡ JavaScript / TypeScript
 - 🐳 Docker
 - ☁️ AWS
+- 📚 Moodle
 - 🎮 Unity
+- 🤖 Automation
 - 🎨 UI/UX
-- 📚 Moodle
-- 🤖 Automation

-### Currently building

-- Personal side projects
-- Mobile game prototypes
-- Better developer workflows
-- Anything that sounds interesting enough to keep me awake until 2am

 ---

-> "If there's a repetitive task, I'm probably already trying to automate it."
+> If something is repetitive, I'm probably trying to automate it.
+>
+> If something is broken, I'm probably trying to understand *why* before I fix it.

 ---